hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ### Finding overlapping peaks between replicates

 The next use of `bedtools intersect` is to assess the **concordance between replicates**.
-We will do this for both the WT and KO sample groups. **This is a crude assessment of reproducibility**, there are more quantitative methods to do so but are outside the scope of this workshop.
+We will do this for both the WT and KO sample groups.
 We will evaluate all peaks in the first replicate and see how many overlap in the second replicate.
 By default if two regions overlap by a minimum of one basepair, it is counted as an overlap.
 Since the default is a bit lenient, we have added some additional flags (described below) to increase the stringency for our final set of confident peaks per sample group.

 - `-wo`: Write the original A (file 1) and B (file 2) entries plus the number of base pairs of overlap between the two features.
 - `-f`: Minimum overlap required as a fraction of A. The value ranges from 0 to 1.
 We will use 0.3, requiring the overlap region being at least 30% of A.